No change in region’s pre-holiday unemployment rate

-OCALA — The jobless rate in the CareerSource Citrus Levy Marion region was 3.4% in November, unchanged over the last two months and 0.4 percentage points lower than the region's year ago rate of 3.8%.
+OCALA — The jobless rate in the CareerSource Citrus Levy Marion region was 3.4 percent in November, unchanged over the last two months and 0.4 percentage points lower than the region’s year ago rate of 3.8 percent.
+The labor force was 209,324, up 3,438 (+1.7 percent) over the year.
 There were 7,094 unemployed residents in the region, a dip of 36 compared to October and 765 fewer than November 2021.

-Citrus County’s rate was 4.1%, up just 0.1 percentage point over the month 0.2 percentage point lower than the year-ago rate.
+Levy County continued to post the lowest unemployment rate in the region at 2.9 percent, again unchanged over the month and 0.5 percentage point lower than the previous November.
+Marion County followed at 3.2 percent, the same as the adjusted rate for October also 0.5 percentage point lower over the year.
+Citrus County’s rate was 4.1 percent, up just 0.1 percentage point over the month 0.2 percentage point lower than the year-ago rate.

 Rusty Skinner, CareerSource CLM’s chief executive officer, said the preliminary data may point to a tightening labor market as the region continues post-pandemic economic recovery.